-It’s an unwelcome Minnesota tradition; falls on the ice and back pain.
+It’s an unwelcome Minnesota tradition; back pain from slips and falls on the ice.
 You take the dog on a walk, hop out of the car, walk out on your deck and bam!
 Months and months of back and neck pain.

 Obviously the key is prevention, but if you aren’t quick enough to grab the shovel or salt, here are my tips.
 Immediately ice the painful region.
 As long as you aren’t seriously injured (by seriously, I mean broken bones) make sure you don’t spend the rest of the day stiffening up on the couch or your office chair.
 That just makes it worse.
 Walking and stretching are just what the doctor ordered after a fall.